a framework for AI literacy

 Copilot and ChatGPT list creative industries and entertainment as positive impacts of using generative AI.
 AI can assist in generating music, art, and writing, providing new tools and inspiration for artists, writers, and musicians; and AI can create immersive experiences in gaming, virtual reality, and interactive storytelling, enhancing the entertainment landscape.
 However, the darker side to this is that AI “learns” largely by scrubbing the web for information.
 Artists, novelists, and other artists have very little ability to prevent AI from consuming and imitating their works and styles.

 Are A.I.
 Image Generators Violating Copyright Laws?
-AI image generators scrub the web for existing digital images and artwork to create their digital images.
 There have been several lawsuits brought by artists and authors alleging copyright violation because the GenAI tools have consumed their work without permission.
 For example, from The Verge: “Getty Images has filed a case against Stability AI, alleging that the company copied 12 million images to train its AI model ‘without permission … or compensation.’”
 Similar issues have arisen from authors as well, where AI models have consumed entire books and can “write a book in x author’s style.”

 In 2023 a US court in Washington, DC ruled that AI-generated content without human input cannot be copyrighted.

-“Influence” is a pretty generic topic for what is possibly the biggest concern around AI-generated content.
-Broadly speaking, the Internet especially is already at the point where we all need to learn to question everything we see and read, including images and video.
-There are many examples of AI-generated, false content that have gone viral online, with most people not realizing the content is completely fabricated.
+“Influence” is a pretty generic topic for what is a big concern around AI-generated content.
+There are many examples of AI-generated content that have gone viral online, with most people not realizing the content is completely fabricated.
 At best, this content is perpetuating lies and fabrications, but at worst it can be extremely harmful.
-Consider how much damage can be done in a political race with an AI-generated image or video depicting someone doing or saying something that did not actually happen.
+Consider how much damage can be done in a political race with an AI-generated image or video.
 This kind of thing can be damaging not only to politicians and celebrities, but also to each one of us.
 Imagine a stalking scenario or an angry student and how they could use AI to damage someone’s character.

 Another concern around influence is how believable AI bots can be and the very human attachments some people form with them.
 Google’s AI was convincing enough to persuade a Google engineer to declare it sentient at the cost of his job.
-At least one, and probably more, young person has died by suicide after falling in love with an AI bot.
+Several person have died by suicide after falling in love with an AI bot.
 The tag line for an article titled “The Perfect Girlfriend” by Michal Lev-Ram, is “Flirty, sexy, seductive, supportive.
 Your AI companion can be whatever you want her to be.
 And now a growing number of men are turning to bots to ease their loneliness or satisfy their kinks.
 The choices are endless.
 The emotions are real.”
 AI bots can provide companionship for those who are lonely/isolated, but this raises so many concerns, just one of which is the depiction of women.

 Environmental ImpactsDeepfakes